viewtool/I2C_Adapter/MacOS_GCC_USB_PWM_Test/README.md

 # PWM_Test
-An MacOS project to test PWM.
+A MacOS project to test PWM.